 My short story, “Primrose, Or Return to Il’maril” (originally appearing in Apex Magazine, Oct.
 2014) is currently being featured by Drabblecast, an award-winning speculative podcast, for Women and Aliens Month.
 You can listen to the story here (scroll down for the link to audio).
-Host Norm Sherman makes an intense Vierro Casstratil, and Gabrielle deCuir’s voice acting for Virginia Booth is out of this world.
-There’s even original art, based on Il’marillian mythology, by E. C. Ibes.
+Host Norm Sherman makes an intense Vierro Casstratil, and Gabrielle deCuir’s voice acting forContinue reading “Audio Performance of “Primrose, or Return to Il’maril” at Drabblecast”

 My sci-fi short, “Primrose, or Return to Il’maril,” in which a crotchety old woman xenoanthropologist investigates a culture set on dying with its star, is out now in Apex Magazine.
 This story was a blast to write, and I’m so pleased it has found a home there!